 Our bachelor program has intensive laboratory courses during which the students meet basic physical experiments but also complex measuring tasks and modern physical measuring processes.
 In addition students – mainly with researcher physics specializations – learn also the basics of modern theoretical physics.
 Our best students get involved in research through projects of Scientific Students' Associations (TDK) at the Institutes of Physics and of industrial partners at the Institute of Nuclear Techniques.

-About 30-40 students start their university studies within our master program each year to acquire specialized knowledge within four of our MSc programs: (i) the research physics specialization, focusing on fundamental research, (ii) the applied physics specialization with main focus on materials science and applied optics, (iii) the nuclear technology specialization, giving deep knowledge of atomic reactors, and (iv) the medical physics specialization.
-Specializations (i) and (ii) are fostered by the Institute of Physics while (iii) and (iv) by the Institute of Nuclear Techniques.
+About 30-40 students start their university studies within our two year-master program each year to acquire specialized knowledge within five of our MSc programs: the Research Physicist specialization, focusing on fundamental research, the Nanotechnology and Materials Science specialization with main focus on materials science, the Optics and Photonics specialization preparing for research in applied optics, the Nuclear Technology specialization, giving deep knowledge of atomic reactors, and the Medical Physics specialization.
+The first three are fostered by the Institute of Physics while the last two by the Institute of Nuclear Techniques.

 The first semester there is a high priority, high level laboratory connected to the newest researches.
 In the last three semesters of the program the students do research for their diploma thesis while they can choose courses from wide range of up to date theoretical subjects.
 Very often the diploma theses of our students is of superior quality, supported by publication and connected to international projects.
 Our best students continue their studies on our Doctoral School of Physics or on other noted universities e.g. Harvard, Princeton, Oxford, Berkeley, etc.